 - a current passport (or other valid travel identification) with a blank page on both sides for affixation of the visa vignette

 - certified translation of any documents that are not in English or Welsh

-- applicant’s knowledge of the role in the UK as a Tier 2 Worker
+- applicant’s knowledge of the role in the UK as a Tier 2 General Visa

 - relevant experience of the applicant relating to the skills required to do the job in the UK

 - applicant’s knowledge of the UK sponsor

 - explanation of the recruitment process

 How is the Home Office Genuineness Test Conducted?

 In fact, for conducting the Home Office Genuineness Test, the immigration office may ask for further information.
 Accordingly, the immigration office may advice the applicant to provide additional documents or/and attend the Tier 2 visa interview.
 However, if an applicant fails to provide the requisite information within ten working days, then a Tier 2 visa application is refused 320(8A) or 322(9) on general grounds for refusal.
 Moreover, if an applicant fails to attend the UK Tier 2 visa interview, then application is refused under Paragraph 320(7D) or 322(10).